 “You’re not on your own, there are other families going in and out, you got to speak to them and hear their experiences.”

-The hospice relies on a team of nearly 600 volunteers, like Tracy, to keep the wheels in motion.
+The hospice relies on a huge team of volunteers, like Tracy, to keep the wheels in motion.
 They are a vital resource.

 “Any amount that can be raised is a good amount, it doesn’t have to be a lot.
 Small fundraising ideas all help and the hospice desperately appreciates it,” she adds.

 “When you look at the plans for the new hospice, there will be plenty of space for families to sleep overnight and take time out together to use the gardens and the space.
 There is a real family feel to the surroundings.